Azure-Samples/ai-hub-gateway-solution-accelerator/guides/pii-masking-apim.md

   "messages": [
     {
       "role": "system",
       "content": "You are a helpful assistant that responds in Markdown.
 Context is anonymized with <PII_CATEGORY_0> placeholders that you need to retain exactly as they are if they are part of the response.
-Always welcome the user with their name if available."
+Always welcome the user with their name if avaiable."
     },
     {
       "role": "user",